arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

 The migration is describes in the migrate function.
 You can call it or launch it with a script wich will describe your preferences.
-In the script you can call migrate() and the edition module to write your own transformation patch.
+In the script you can call migrate().

  .. _ED__Migration__Requirement: